Sassi1000/Solutions_to_problems_at_the_LeetCode_level/README.md

+A large palindrome

+A "palindrome" is any sequence of characters whose reading from right to left and from left to right is the same.
+Examples of palindromes:
+ABCCBA, 12A21, a0X$11$X0a
+"Large palindromes", is a palindrome consisting only of the letters Z..A (the other letters do not matter) for example: fA%B##rkC1^BAdd is a large palindrome.
+The given operation accepts a string and returns True if the string is a large palindrome, otherwise the operation will return False.

 Is Ordered

 A list of integers is called an "ordered list" if all even values ​​(if any) are at the beginning